If you’re planning to adopt and are wondering about finance, read this guide to find out what your options are.

 - Government subsidies.
 You may be able to take advantage of federal and state adoption assistance if you are adopting a hard-to-place child.
 These subsidies are designed to help you meet the child’s ongoing requirements, and are available for children that are in the care of public or private agencies.

-How can you compare baby and adoption loans?
+How can I compare baby and adoption loans?

 Considering the following factors before choosing a baby and adoption loan can help you find the right option for you: